codecrafters-io/build-your-own-redis/stage_descriptions/replication-03-hc6.md

 ### The `--replicaof` Flag

 By default, your Redis server assumes the master role.
-When you pass the `--replicaof` flag, the server assumes the slave role instead.
+When you pass the `--replicaof` flag, the server assumes the replica role instead.

 For example: